Skip to main content

 Pensioner Concession Card

-Gives you access to cheaper utility and medical bills, and discounts on public transport in some states.
+This gives you access to cheaper utility and medical bills, and discounts on public transport in some states.
 You can get the Pensioner Concession Card if you get the Age Pension or other payments from Centrelink.

 See Pensioner Concession Card on the Services Australia website.